LabForComputationalVision/pyrtools/README.md

 Please see `TUTORIALS/pyramids.ipynb` for more examples.
 You can start this with: `jupyter notebook pyramids.ipynb` if you have iPython and Jupyter installed.

+# Testing

+To use the included test, navigate to `pyPyrTools/TESTS/` and run `python unitTests.py`.
+Note that a large amount of text will appear in your terminal window, *even if the tests are succeeding*, so don't freak out.

 # Function list